7well/yii2-configmanager/doc/README.md

 Quick Info
 ---------------
-No documentation available in this state of deverlopment.
+No documentation available in this state of deverlopment!

 Only default parameters in sys_parameters are supported yet.
-If flag bootstrap is true the parameter or compoment is defined at bootstrap process, otherwise only the parameter is available during statig function Parameter::getParameterValue('parametername').
+If flag bootstrap is true the parameter or compoment is defined at the bootstrap process, otherwise the parameter can get by the method Parameter::getParameterValue('parametername').
-To setup a component use a '@' character for parametername:
+To setup a parameter as a component use a '@' character for parametername:

 Example:
 -Parameter db: